 Best Restaurants in SE Portland

-While we’re hesitant to claim that Apizza Scholls makes the best pizza in Portland, there are many locals that would choose it as their favorite.
-And if you need convincing, just take a look at the line that forms just before 4pm every day when Apizza Scholls begins serving up their handmade pies.
+While we’re hesitant to claim that Apizza Scholls makes the best pizza in Portland, many locals would choose it as their favorite.
+And if you need convincing, just take a look at the line that forms just before 4 pm every day when Apizza Scholls begins serving up their handmade pies.
 Their thin-crust pizza could give any NY pizza joint a run for its money.
-Make sure you get there early because once they run out of dough, which usually happens before 8:30pm, they are done for the day.
+Make sure you get there early because once they run out of dough, which usually happens before 8:30 pm, they are done for the day.